The Complete Guide to Yoga Teacher Training: Everything You Need to Know

 Evaluate Instructors

-Seek E-RYT 500 trainers with proven expertise.
-Check alumni reviews on Yoga Alliance or Google, and verify certifications.
-I sampled a trainer’s class, confirming their trauma-informed approach suited me.
-Taking a class first helps assess fit.
+E-RYT 500 trainers with a track record are a good sign.
+Read alumni reviews on Yoga Alliance or Google and verify certifications.
+I took a class with a potential trainer to confirm their trauma-informed approach fit me.

 Consider Format and Schedule